Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Results

-Figure \ref{fig:active_vs_total_manipulation} shows the total resistance change $\Delta R_\mathrm{Total}$ as a function of the active increase $\Delta R_\mathrm{Active}$ for the (a) \textit{low-dose 1}, (b) \textit{medium-dose 1}, (c) \textit{high-dose 1} and (d) \textit{high-dose 2} junctions.
-The \textit{high-dose} samples reproduce the previously reported behavior, with fitted slopes of $1.00 \pm 0.01$ and $1.04 \pm 0.04$, for \textit{high-dose} 1 and 2, respectively.
-In contrast, \textit{low-dose 1} and \textit{medium-dose 1} exhibit larger slopes of $1.13 \pm 0.01$ and $1.08 \pm 0.02$, respectively, indicating manipulation-dependent relaxation.
-We attribute these slope deviations to physical effects rather than systematic error, given the goodness of fit, low scatter, and the identical measurement protocol yielding unit slopes for the high-dose devices.
-Moreover, the fitted offsets differ across all samples, suggesting that relaxation is governed by intrinsic material properties.
+Figure \ref{fig:active_vs_total_manipulation} shows the resistance change $\rho_\mathrm{Total}(t)$ at $t=\SI{30}{\minute}$ as a function of the actively induced change $\rho_\mathrm{Active}$ for the (a) \textit{low-dose 1}, (b) \textit{medium-dose 1}, (c) \textit{high-dose 1} and (d) \textit{high-dose 2} junctions.
+The data is fitted with $\rho_\mathrm{Total}(t=\SI{30}{\minute})= k\,\rho_\mathrm{Active} + m$.
+The \textit{high-dose} samples reproduce the previously reported behavior, with fitted slopes $k$ of $1.00 \pm 0.01$ and $1.04 \pm 0.04$, for \textit{high-dose 1} and \textit{high-dose 2}, respectively.
+In contrast, \textit{low-dose 1} and \textit{medium-dose 1} exhibit larger $k$ of $1.13 \pm 0.01$ and $1.08 \pm 0.02$, respectively, indicating manipulation-dependent relaxation.
+We attribute these deviations in $k$ to physical effects rather than systematic error, given the goodness of fit, low scatter, and the identical measurement protocol yielding unit slopes for the high-dose devices.
+Moreover, the fitted offsets $m$ differ across all samples, suggesting that relaxation is governed by intrinsic material properties.

-As shown in figure \ref{fig:resistance_manipulation_regions}(b), the resistance increase due to relaxation is not instantaneous.
-We therefore examined how the slope and offset parameters extracted from the linear fit between $\Delta R_\mathrm{Total}$ and $\Delta R_\mathrm{Active}$ evolve with the time elapsed after manipulation.
+As shown in figure \ref{fig:resistance_manipulation_regions}(b), the resistance change due to relaxation is not instantaneous.
+While figure \ref{fig:active_vs_total_manipulation} establishes a linear relationship between $\rho_\mathrm{Active}$ and $\rho_{\mathrm{Total}}(t=\SI{30}{\minute})$, predicting the relaxation of a given junction variant requires determining whether this relationship changes over time.
+We therefore examined how the parameters $k$ for the slope and $m$ for the offset extracted from the linear fit between $\rho_\mathrm{Total}$ and $\rho_\mathrm{Active}$ evolve with the time elapsed after manipulation.
+We measure the resistance at different times, $R(t_{\mathrm{Stop}}+\tau)$, with $\tau$ ranging from \SI{0}{\hour} to \SI{24}{\hour}, and evaluate $\rho_\mathrm{Total}(\tau)=\frac{R(t_{\mathrm{Stop}}+\tau)}{R(0)}-1$.
+At each time step, we perform a linear fit and extracted the values of the slope $k$ and offset $m$ as a function of $\tau$.
 This analysis was performed on the \textit{low-dose 1} junctions, for which the largest data set was available.
-The results are reported in figure \ref{fig:parameter_analysis_from_active_vs_total_manipulation}, and show that neither the slope nor the offset parameter stabilizes within \SI{24}{\hour}.
-We fit their time dependence empirically to a logarithmic growth function,
+The results are reported in figure \ref{fig:parameter_analysis_from_active_vs_total_manipulation} and show that neither the slope nor the offset stabilizes within \SI{24}{\hour}.
+To be able to model the relaxation over time, we fit the time dependence of $k$ and $m$ empirically to a logarithmic growth function,

 The logarithmic model was selected over a power-law fit, following a comparison reported in \ref{appendix:log_vs_power_in_relaxation}.
 The extracted fit parameters are shown in the legends.